 - You can easily double or triple this recipe.
 Make a big batch and freeze leftovers for later.

-- Substitute coconut oil for avocado oil.
-These oils are the best, healthiest, and mild tasting oil that works best for this recipe.
-I wouldn’t recommend corn, vegetable, or canola oil as these are highly refined and unhealthy.
+- You can substitute coconut oil for avocado oil.
+These two oils are the best, healthiest, and mildest tasting oils that work best for this recipe.
+I wouldn’t recommend corn, vegetable, or canola oils as these are highly refined and unhealthy.

 - If using coconut oil, make sure you let it cool a bit after melting so that it doesn’t cook the eggs on accident.